 This was a huge drop for a server less than 6,000km away

 The top VPNs wouldn’t even lower your speeds this much on a server 15,000+km away.
 That’s why it’s odd that the Australian location was so much faster.
 This could possibly be due to overcrowding on the Australian server.
-Unfortunately, Norton Secure VPN doesn’t display this information like some other providers do.
+Unfortunately, Norton VPN doesn’t display this information like some other providers do.

 A few customers have complained of input delays on their system with Norton VPN, but I never experienced this.
 To be clear, I don’t mean lag while gaming or buffering during a stream.
 I’m talking about latency throughout your entire device when trying to input any commands.
 That would be the last thing you’d want a VPN to do, but I never encountered it.

 I believe it’s likely that our instances of slow speeds were simply due to unexpected distances since all of its servers are virtual.
-But overall, Norton Secure VPN has become much better in the speed category.
+But overall, Norton VPN has become much better in the speed category.
 However, it’s still not quite as good as our highest-ranked VPNs.
 If you need the best speeds possible with an encrypted connection, take a look at our list of the fastest VPNs.

 Gaming — Good Results With the Right Servers